 In an attempt to level the playing field for all poker enthusiasts, Unibet issued a blanket ban on the use of poker tracking software.
 What’s more, all Unibet players can change their names three times a day, which is supposed to prevent grinders from singling out the fish.
 Needless to say, poker vets haven’t exactly been enthusiastic about these changes, but there’s no denying the fact that you’d be really hard-pressed to find a more newbie-friendly site.

-How to sign up for Unibet
+How to register a Unibet account

 Unibet sign-up bonuses